 “[A system is] dependent upon the limits or constraints determined by the relationships between the components in the system” (Human and Cilliers, 2013, p.
 27).

-However, I cannot find any mention in the CC literature of C1-style constraints on decision-making – the kind of constraints that would avoid Buridan’s ass or cognitive dissonance scenarios.
+However, I cannot find any mention in the CC literature of C1-style constraints on decision-making (i.e. the kind of constraints that would avoid Buridan’s ass or cognitive dissonance scenarios).

 In any event, on a post-structuralist account, constraints (of whatever sort) can only be contextually compelling.
 They are always situated and operationally relativised – always fluid and contingent.
 There are no context-extrinsic criteria or imperatives to determine (or even strongly inform) decisional thought and action.

-Interestingly, Kurt Richardson and colleagues (at least one of whom is a CCist) have noted that taking all perspectives into account “is all well and good, but decision makers would be frozen by the plethora of possibilities that such paradigmatic freedom offers – the familiar paralysis by analysis” (2001, p.
+Interestingly, Kurt Richardson et al. (at least one of whom is a CCist) have noted that taking all perspectives into account “is all well and good, but decision-makers would be frozen by the plethora of possibilities that such paradigmatic freedom offers – the familiar paralysis by analysis” (2001, p.
 14 original emphasis).
 Richardson et al. go on to suggest that, although “[e]xploration both within and without different perspectives is encouraged”, a plethora of perspectives requires “management” or “facilitation” (2001, p.
 14).
-This kind of “management” or “facilitation” would invoke the kind of constraint/s I am intimating at.
+This kind of “management” or “facilitation” would invoke the kind of constraint(s) I am intimating.

 Of course, rationality is a candidate for managing or facilitating our decisional activities, but CCists have already ruled this option out.
-In fact, as we have seen, post-structuralism forbids any (dictatorial or oppressive) manager or facilitator.
-It would violate the decisional and actional freedom we are supposed to enjoy.
-It would introduce exactly the kind of hierarchy CCists (and post-structuralists generally) sets themselves against.
+In fact, as we have seen, post-structuralism forbids any (dictatorial or oppressive) manager or facilitator in pertinent scenarios.
+Such a manager or facilitator would violate the decisional and actional freedom we are supposed to enjoy.
+It would introduce exactly the kind of oppressive hierarchy CCists (and post-structuralists generally) set out to ‘deconstruct’ (see Endnote vii).
 Richardson et al. consequently go on to suggest that

 the theoretical insights offered by any framework should not be used to determine our explorations, but considered as an offering of direction, or simply as a source of creativity to fuel the exploration process (2001, p.
 14 original emphasis).

 So, as before, we decide.
-Constraints (or Morinean conditions) like rationality can only serve as a source of creativity during decision-making.
+Constraints (or Morinean “conditions”) like rationality can only serve as a source of creativity during decision-making.
 This suggests RV.
 The problem is that, as argued, this would seemingly lead to Buridan’s ass or cognitive dissonance scenarios.
 And, we do not witness such scenarios when we observe everyday agents making everyday decisions around us.
-Instead of revelling in aporia, we should, then, seek to avoid the cognitive dissonance that seemingly results from being confronted with the kind of decisional practice CCists encourage.
+Thus, instead of revelling in aporia, we should perhaps seek to avoid the cognitive dissonance that would seemingly result from being confronted with the decisional practice CCists encourage.
 Resolving, rather than embracing, contradictions seems to engender successful decisional practices.

 I hope to have shown that CCists (and probably post-structuralists in general) lack a cogent account of decision-making.
-They lack decisional constraints or what Morin calls conditions.
+They lack decisional constraints (or Morinean “conditions”).
 I have focused on C1 – an internal condition.
 To avoid Buridan’s ass or cognitive dissonance scenarios, we need some cognitive principle (some manager or facilitator) that can determine (or, at least, strongly inform) our decision-making processes.
 Rationality is an obvious candidate, but this option is ruled out by post-structuralism’s own dictates.
 This leads to the dilemma I outlined at the beginning of this paper.

 I am not sure what exactly the way forward for CCists should be.
 They appear in need of some C1-style constraint, but it is unclear what such a thing would look like.
 It seems impossible to invoke one without abandoning RV, which is a core feature of CC (and seemingly post-structuralism more generally).
 CCists will, I think, have to choose between these two options: